Recognizing and Treating Eye Injuries

 - DO NOT touch, rub or apply pressure to the eye.

-- DO NOT try to remove the object stuck in the eye.
+- DO NOT try to remove any objects stuck in the eye.

 - Do not apply ointment or medication to the eye.

-- Gently place a shield over the eye.
+- Gently place a shield (protective cover) over the eye.
 The bottom of a paper cup taped to the bones surrounding the eye can serve as a shield until you get medical attention.

 - DO NOT rinse with water.

-- DO NOT remove the object stuck in eye.
+- DO NOT remove any objects that are stuck in the eye.

 - DO NOT rub or apply pressure to eye.

-- Avoid giving aspirin, ibuprofen or other non-steroidal, anti-inflammatory drugs.
+- Don't take aspirin, ibuprofen or other non-steroidal, anti-inflammatory drugs.
 These drugs thin the blood and may increase bleeding.

-- After you have finished protecting the eye, see a physician immediately.
+- After you have finished protecting the eye, get emergency medical help.

 - Seek emergency medical treatment right away.